 - Disinfect everyday items - Any surface objects will have the risk of germs contaminated through indirect contact transmission.
 Disinfect items you touched every day like a doorknob, remote controls, keyboards, handles, and so on.
 There are no short of disinfectants in the market that are specifically designed to kill harmful bacteria, viruses, and germs.
 Sanitizers can quickly remove germs like soap while disinfectants kill germs permanently.

 - Exercise regularly - At least 3 times a day for 20 minutes.
 It can improve the body immune system and upper respiratory tract from infections.

 - A good night sleep - Between 6-8 hours without any interruption.
 A person with consistent quality sleep is 28% less likely to catch a cold.

 - Eat protein-rich foods - With milk, eggs, fish, and greek yogurt.
 Yogurt is our favorite as it contains a strain of probiotics that will boost our body defense against viruses.

-- Take flu shots – Influenza vaccines can be taken annually to protect against infection by influenza viruses.
+- Take flu shots - Influenza vaccines can be taken annually to protect against infection like influenza viruses.

 - Don't smoke or hang around with smoker - Smoking increases your chance of respiratory infections.
 You will be more vulnerable to seasonal cold, influenza or H1N1 (swine flu).